ABOUT

 Basic Income Calgary Steering Committee members include: Disability Action Hall, Women’s Centre of Calgary, We’re Together Ending Poverty, Action Dignity, Poverty Talks, Vibrant Communities Calgary, Engineers Without Borders, The Alex Community Food Centre, Calgary Alliance for the Common Good and community volunteers.

-We have a monthly 1-hour network meeting, typically the fourth Monday of the month.
-Please contact us at calgary@basicincomealberta.ca if you wish to join us for the network meeting.
+We have network meetings typically the fourth Monday in January, March, May, September and November.
+Please contact us calgary@basicincomealberta.ca if you wish to join us.

 What we